 Do you remember in college, when a student would raise their hand, ask a question about the schedule of the class, and the professor would sternly reply: “Did you check the syllabus?”

-Everything is organized and in one space making it easier to find what you need right when you need it.
-No more searching for lost papers or missing bills!
-And if we know anything it’s that less chaos equals a happier family.
-A happier us.
+Everything is organized and located in one area making it easier to find what you need right when you need it.
+No more searching for lost papers or missing bills.
+And if we know anything it’s this, less chaos equals a happier family and a happier us.

-So when the kiddos or hubby start asking, “Mom, what’s for dinner?”
+So when the kiddos start asking, “Mom, what’s for dinner?”
 You can simply respond with: “Did you check the menu in our command center?”

-Another pro to this decluttering and simplifying a home feature is that family command centers are another way to inject a little bit of your family’s personality into another space in your home.
+Another pro to this decluttering and simplifying a home feature is that family command centers are a fun way to inject a little bit of your family’s personality into another space in your home.